I. Name and address of the responsible person

 The operator of Google Maps is Google LLC, 1600 Ampitheatre Parkway, Mountain View, CA 94043, USA.

-XIII.
+XIV.
 Rights of the data subject

 As a data subject, you are entitled to various rights under the GDPR, in detail: